sebedard13/ImageGenerator/README.md

 ![Platec platec](readme/img/platec.png)

-#### How it works
+#### How It Works

 The simulation starts with an initial heightmap with some landmasses on it.
 This heightmap is created from the diamond square algorithm.
 Then tectonic plates are created randomly with the Voronoi random algorithm.
 The plates have random movements and will go to make collisions.
-The collisions are differentiated by continent on continent, ocean and others.
-This allows to simulate subductions and folds of continental collisions.
+The collisions are differentiated by “continent on continent”, “ocean and others”.
+This allows simulating subductions and folds of continental collisions.
 A simple erosion function is implemented to smooth the terrain.
 After a while the plates will become slow and few collisions will occur, so we change the cycle and restart the random plate generation.